Subaru Forester review - Interior, design and technology

 The Forester’s evolutionary design hides an up-to-date platform and clever, solid engineering

-To the untrained eye the latest Subaru Forester looks much like the old car, but it’s actually entirely new – the familiarity of the car’s design was an intentional choice on the part of Subaru’s designers.
+To the untrained eye the latest Subaru Forester looks much like the previous generation model, but it’s actually entirely new – the familiarity of the car’s design was an intentional choice on the part of Subaru’s designers.
 The Forester uses Subaru’s latest mechanical underpinnings, shared with the Impreza and XV models.
 It’s longer and wider than before, with a sharper design that incorporates some modern touches with more traditional SUV dimensions.

-All models come well equipped too – dual-zone air con, heated door mirrors, keyless entry and go, eight-way electrically adjustable memory seats and automatic LED headlights are all included as standard.
+All models come well equipped too – keyless entry and go, LED headlights, heated door mirrors, dual-zone air con and eight-way electrically adjustable memory seats are all included as standard.

 Sat-nav, stereo and infotainment